 Duke German Mission Statement

-The Department of Germanic Languages and Literature is the University’s center for the study of German culture as well as the German language itself.
+The German Studies Department is the University’s center for the study of German culture as well as the German language itself.
 From the early medieval period, through the Renaissance and Reformation, to the Enlightenment and Romanticism, down to the twentieth century and beyond, the course of human civilization is inseparable—both for good and for ill—from the impact of German and other German-speaking thinkers, writers, artists, scientists, and politicians.
 The department views an encounter with this heritage and the influence it continues to exert in the world of today in a host of different fields as an integral component of a liberal arts education, whatever the particular area of concentration.
 Pursuing a threefold mission of teaching, scholarly research and publication, and service and outreach, the department engages as its principal constituencies Duke University students, undergraduate and graduate; colleagues in German Studies, both members of the University faculty and individuals at other institutions; and individuals, communities, and institutions outside academe with an interest in German history, culture, and society.

 The principal focus of the department’s activities is the culture of the German- speaking peoples, with particular attention to language, literature, film as well as new media, viewed in both historical and contemporary perspective.
 Students in the department develop an advanced level of proficiency in the German language, spoken and written, and acquire a broad knowledge of the German cultural tradition and its contemporary reality.
 In addition, they develop and refine skills with application beyond the field of German Studies alone, including:

 an ability to analyze and interpret, in particular to analyze and interpret texts of all sorts

 an ability to express discoveries and insights in cogent and persuasive fashion, both orally and in writing

 an ability to formulate and to carry out research, and to do so increasingly independently

 an ability to think globally, to understand themselves and the world from multiple perspectives.